-By contrast, tax exemptions provided exclusively to churches and clergy have never been upheld by the Supreme Court, including in Walz v.
-Tax Comm'n of New York City, 397 U.S. 664 (1970).
+Tax exemptions provided exclusively to churches and clergy have never been upheld by the Supreme Court, including in Walz v.
+Tax Commission of New York City, 397 U.S. 664 (1970).
 In Walz, the Court sustained a property tax exemption that "applied to religious properties no less than to real estate owned by a wide array of non-profit organizations."
 Texas Monthly, 489 U.S. at 11.
 The broad class of non-religious as well as religious beneficiaries was a critical factor in Walz, as well as in other cases decided by the Supreme Court.
 This factor is consistently emphasized by requiring that benefits to religious organizations also flow to a large number of non-religious groups.
 Id.
 "Indeed, were those benefits confined to religious organizations [in Walz], they could not have appeared other than as state sponsorship of religion; if that were so, we [Supreme Court] would not have hesitated to strike them down for lacking a secular purpose and effect."
 Id.
-Walz does not stand for the proposition that a tax exemption necessarily may be provided only to churches.

-Justice Brennan emphasized in Texas Monthly the importance that the property tax exemption at issue flowed in Walz to a large number of non-religious groups.
+Justice Brennan emphasized in Texas Monthly the importance in Walz that the property tax exemption at issue flowed to a large number of non-religious groups.
 "The breadth of New York's property tax exemption was essential to our [Supreme Court's] holding that it was not aimed at establishing, sponsoring, or supporting religion."
 Texas Monthly, 489 U.S. at 12.
 The Walz decision "in no way intimated that the exemption would have been valid had it applied only to the property of religious groups or had it lacked a permissible secular objective."
-Id at 13, n.2.
+Id. at 13, n.2.
 (Emphasis in original.)
 Justice Brennan's explanation in Texas Monthly, moreover, reflected the Court's own long-accepted understanding of its holding in Walz.
-Id at 13, n.
+Id. at 13, n.
 3.

 The exemption in Walz also reduced potential "entanglement" issues between state and church, including the need to make determinations of property value.
 Section 107(2), by contrast, does not avoid entanglement.
-Section 107(2) requires fact-sensitive and complex inquiries into patently religious matters, such as defining "ministers of the gospel;" "sacerdotal function;" "integral agency" of a church or church denomination; and "church."
-Entanglement is inherent in § 107(2).
+On the contrary, \$107(2) requires fact-sensitive and complex inquiries into patently religious matters, such as defining "ministers of the gospel;" "sacerdotal function;" "integral agency" of a church or church denomination; and "church."
+Entanglement, therefore, is inherent in \$107(2).

-Walz also was based, in part, on a unique historical rationale relating to property tax exemptions for property used by churches themselves.
-Unlike in Walz, however, the exemption created by § 107(2) lacks this historical rationale, and involves personal income tax liability, which does not implicate the free exercise issues at play in Walz.
-The exemption in § 107(2) for cash housing allowances paid to ministers was only first enacted in 1954, and has been questioned ever since.
+Walz also was based in part on a unique historical rationale relating to property tax exemptions for property used by churches themselves.
+Unlike in Walz, however, the exemption created by §107(2) lacks this historical rationale, and involves personal income tax liability, which does not implicate the free exercise issues at play in Walz.
+The exemption in §107(2) for cash housing allowances paid to ministers was only first enacted in 1954, and has been questioned ever since.
 Cf. Kirk v.
-Comm'r, 51 T.C.
-66, 72 (1968), aff'd.
+Commissioner, 51 T.C.
+66, 72 (1968), affd.
 425 F.2d 492 (D.C.
 Cir.
 1970).

-Income tax exemptions for religious housing do not have a long historical legacy.
-The fallacy in the Government's argument is its equation of tax exemptions for church property, including parsonages, with personal income tax exemptions for the value of cash allowances provided for private housing which Congress first recognized in 1954.
-While tax exemptions for church property, therefore, may have some historical legacy, personal income tax exemptions for cash housing allowances do not have such historical precedent.
+Intervenors argue incorrectly that income tax exemptions for religious housing have a long historical legacy.
+The fallacy in the Intervenors' argument is their equation of tax exemptions for church property, including parsonages, with income tax exemptions for the value of a parsonage provided.
+While tax exemptions for church property do have some historical legacy, income tax exemptions for housing do not have such historical precedent.
 The distinction is important because this is not a case about the taxation of church property.
-Private housing is not church property, any more than other private property owned by a minister.
-The Government's attempt to equate privately-owned clergy residences with church property is not persuasive.